 The CPP was established in 2015 and an updated version was launched in January 2020.
-The CPP formalises our approach to managing violations related all forms of exploitation for all grievances filed after December 2019.
+The CPP formalises our approach to managing violations related to cases of deforestation, development on peat, and all forms of exploitation for all grievances filed after December 2019.
 The protocol links the management of grievances with how we conduct business with our suppliers.
-Through this approach, we assist suppliers in meeting their commitments and provide incentives producers.
+Through this approach, we assist suppliers in meeting their commitments and provide incentives for those who show an intent to become sustainable producers.
 The CPP follows three principles:

-- 1. Willingness to engage: the supplier shows an intent to commit to the protocol and a desire to better understand and address the root cause(s) of the - 2.
-Positivity to act: the supplier allocates adequate resources towards addressing the grievance and can demonstrate the highest commitment to its - 3.
+- 1. Willingness to engage: the supplier shows an intent to commit to the protocol and a desire to better understand and address the root cause(s) of the grievance - 2.
+Positivity to act: the supplier allocates adequate resources towards addressing the grievance and can demonstrate the highest commitment to its management. - 3.
 Demonstrating progress: the supplier provides progress reports against the agreed-upon milestones and criteria.

-See our updated Controlled Purchase Protocol for more information on the updated CPP and the grievance
+See our updated Controlled Purchase Protocol for more information on the updated CPP and the grievance procedure.

 All verified grievances go through our CPP, which is designed to link grievance resolution milestones to target-driven purchases.
-This protocol supports our commitment to building longlasting, transformational relationships with suppliers through active and continuous engagement.
+This protocol supports our commitment to building long-lasting, transformational relationships with suppliers through active and continuous engagement.
 Excluding or suspending suppliers who can still be convinced to improve and address their issues only increases supply to the 'leakage market'.